 - No financial aid is offered for the Acorns two-year-old program, and very few grants are offered for the three-year-old preschool program.

 The Financial Aid committee tries to meet each family’s demonstrated need as nearly as we can, and we hope to be fair and consistent.
-Therefore, we expect those who will avail themselves of our assistance to share the effort to extend our resources as widely as possible by contributing as much as they can to their own children’s education.
-Also for these reasons, non-working spouses are prescribed an income in calculating financial aid.
-Furthermore, we encourage and utilize parents’ offers of payments beyond amounts calculated within SSS guidelines.
+Non-working spouses are prescribed an income in calculating financial aid.
+We encourage and utilize parents’ offers of payments beyond amounts calculated within SSS guidelines.

 Any financial support that may be available beyond the parents’ own income and assets should be reported on the PFS for consideration by the school.
-These include resources that might be expected from grandparents or other relatives, church funds, etc. The committee welcomes parents’ explanations for these potential sources of help, and correspondence with the Director of Financial Aid is encouraged.
-Since we must turn down qualified applicants each year, we wish to take into account every means of stretching our budget to more recipients.
+The committee welcomes parents’ explanations for these potential sources of help.